How does it feel to return after a long time abroad?

 Due to his busy life in Berlin, the question of his origins remained in the background for a long time.
 And yet, for many migrants, the question “What if I went back?” is always present, at least as a thought experiment: What if I return and no one I know is left in my hometown?
 What if everything has changed and nothing feels familiar anymore?
 Can roots also disappear after a long absence?

-Following the short documentary “Distilled,” videos from the current EU research project “GAPs – Decentring the study of migrant returns and readmission policies in Europe and beyond” and the series on “Return Migration” produced by Migration Matters e.V. will be presented.
+Following the short films “Born in Damascus” and “Distilled,” videos from the current EU research project “GAPs – Decentring the study of migrant returns and readmission policies in Europe and beyond” and the series on “Return Migration” produced by Migration Matters e.V. will be presented.

 The evening will combine film, a discussion with the protagonist Asmir and filmmaker Christopher Larson, a discussion prompt from migration expert Ruth Vollmer (Bonn International Centre for Conflict Studies), and an exchange of knowledge and experiences among the audience.